1. Using Appulate

 • Clicking Cancel signing will cancel the signing procedure.
 The button is available if the document is pending another signer's signature.

-When you complete a requirement, it will be ticked off in the dialog.
-When you complete all the requirements, the Request to bind button will turn green and you can request to bind a policy.
+When you complete a requirement, it will be ticked off.
+When you complete all the requirements, you can request to bind a policy.

 Custom policy binding requirements